Derived categories of flips and cubic hypersurfaces: A semiorthogonal decomposition for standard flips

-The proof of part~\ref{enumerate:part-2} of \cref{theorem:flip} is more interesting, and is very much inspired by Kuznetsov's homological projective duality \cite{MR2354207} and its interpretation by Thomas \cite{MR3821163}.
-In the case~$\ell=1$, a slightly different (and shorter) proof of a stronger statement is given in appendix~\ref{app:l1}.
+The proof of part~\ref{enumerate:part-2} of \cref{theorem:flip} is more interesting, and is very much inspired by Kuznetsov's homological projective duality \cite{MR2354207} and its interpretation by Thomas \cite{MR3821163} via the ``chess game'' from \cite{1704.01050v1} (but the setting in op.~cit.~is different from what we consider here\footnote{The authors of \cite{1704.01050v1} have communicated to us that they were also aware of a proof of \cref{theorem:flip} using chess game methods similar to ours.}.)

+In the case~$\ell=1$, a slightly different (and shorter) proof of a stronger version of \cref{theorem:flip}\ref{enumerate:part-2} is given in appendix~\ref{app:l1}, using only usual mutation techniques (and not ``chess game methods'' to streamline the more complicated mutations required for the result).